 Legally speaking, paternity leave is the time a new father takes off work for the birth, adoption, or foster care placement of a new child.
 Though few men take paternity leave, both state and federal law provide new fathers with a right to take paternity leave.
 California's Paid Family Leave law even entitles a new father to partial pay, up to a cap, during his paternity leave.

-This means that, for instance, a father may take a week off to help his partner and attend emergency medical appointments if she is disabled by pregnancy, and then take another two weeks off when his child is born, and then take the remaining nine weeks when his partner returns to work following her pregnancy disability leave and baby bonding leave.
+This means that, a new dad may take a week off to help his partner and attend emergency medical appointments if she is disabled by pregnancy, and then take another two weeks off when his child is born, and then take the remaining nine weeks when his partner returns to work following her pregnancy disability leave and baby bonding leave.

 For parents outside of California, fathers who have worked for a year at employers with more than 50 employees within 75 miles of the father's worksite are eligible for unpaid leave under the FMLA.
 Like CFRA, the FMLA may be used to care for a spouse's serious medical condition as well as for baby bonding.